The Fault in Our Stars (film): Home media

 The Fault in Our Stars was released on DVD and Blu-ray on September 16, 2014.
 The Fault in Our Stars: Little Infinities Blu-ray edition features the theatrical 126-minute and extended 133-minute versions of the film, a number of deleted scenes including the John Green cameo, and featurettes.
-The home video release grossed over $42.6 million in total domestic video sales.
+The home video release grossed $45 million in total domestic video sales.
 It became available to stream on Disney+ on September 24, 2021.

 Reception

 Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 81% based on 226 reviews, with an average rating of 6.90/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 81% based on 224 reviews, with an average rating of 6.90/10.
 The site's critical consensus reads, "Wise, funny, and heartbreaking without resorting to exploitation, The Fault in Our Stars does right by its bestselling source material."
 Metacritic gave the film a score of 69 out of 100, based on 45 critics, indicating "generally favorable reviews".
 Opening day audiences polled by CinemaScore gave the film an "A" on an A+ to F scale.

 Steven Rea of The Philadelphia Inquirer gave the film a score of 3 out of 4; he said, "Woodley ... balances grace with gravity, wit with heart."
 A. O. Scott writing for The New York Times said, "The film sets out to make you weep—not just sniffle or choke up a little, but sob until your nose runs and your face turns blotchy.
 It succeeds."
-The Boston Globe's Ty Burr gave the film a rating of 2.5 out 4 and said, "If Elgort's Gus is glibly charming and ultimately affecting, The Fault in Our Stars belongs to Woodley, a performer who always seems to be backing warily into her own movies."
+The Boston Globes Ty Burr gave the film a rating of 2.5 out 4 and said, "If Elgort's Gus is glibly charming and ultimately affecting, The Fault in Our Stars belongs to Woodley, a performer who always seems to be backing warily into her own movies."

 Quickflix's Simon Miraudo rated the film 3 out of 5 and said, "The Fault in Our Stars undeniably sets us up to knock us down."
 Richard Roeper of Chicago Sun-Times gave the film 4 stars.
 He said Woodley's performance as Hazel was "transcendent, pure and authentic", stating that, "she's that memorable."
 Scott Mendelson of Forbes magazine said the film is "exceptionally high-quality mainstream entertainment" and called it "a genuine work of art."
 Anna Smith of Empire said it was a, "touching romance and Shailene Woodley's best performance yet."
 Emma Dibdin of Digital Spy wrote "The Fault in Our Stars is a sharp and emotionally-sophisticated weepie that imbues its teenage characters with rare intelligence, and tackles its bleak subject matter with acerbic wit and tenderness."
 Wilson Morales at BlackFilm.com praised Woodley and Elgort's performances, saying they "are so captivating and genuine in their performances, they manage to make this intensely poignant film very moving, romantic and highly entertaining."